Oh where to begin with all the crazy things I did to this. What was I thinking?

 - Fabricated a custom firewall and front body supporting structure to replace the factory firewall, inner fenders, and related structural components.

-- The brake and hydraulic system are all hidden under the dash.
+- The brake system uses a Tesla electric power booster and it's all hidden under the dash.

 - Added power windows and mirrors.